Betrayal (Steel novel)

 Betrayal is a novel by Danielle Steel, published by Delacorte Press in July 2012.
-The book is Steel's eighty-sixth novel, and (including non-fiction and children's books) her 104th book overall.
-It reached number 3 in the New York Times hardback fiction bestsellers chart.
+It is Steel's eighty-sixth novel, and (including non-fiction and children's books) her 104th book overall.
+It reached number 3 on the New York Times hardback fiction bestsellers list.
 It is also available in audio book, read by Renee Raudman.

 Plot

-This novel tells the story of film director, Tallie Jones, a Hollywood legend who experienced betrayals from the people she least expects.
+The novel tells the story of film director Tallie Jones, a Hollywood legend who experiences betrayals from the people she least expects.

-Tallie Jones is 39 years old.
-She is a successful director with critically acclaimed films and commercially successful productions.
-She has great and fabulous relationships with her aging father and lawyer, Sam Jones; her daughter in college, Maxfield; her boyfriend of four years and film producer, Hunter Lloyd; and finally, her personal assistant of seventeen years and best friend since film school, the glamorous Brigitte Parker.
-In short, she lives in a perfect world of success.
+Tallie is a 39 year old film director.
+Her close relationships include her father; her lawyer, Sam Jones; her daughter, Maxfield, who is in college; her longtime boyfriend and film producer, Hunt; and Brigitte, her personal assistant and friend from film school.